Organised by

 International Poetry

-Your poem could be on show in 2024.
-The Guernsey Literary Festival, together with Guernsey Arts, presents a competition that could deliver your work to thousands of readers.
+Your poem could be on show in 2025!
+The Guernsey Literary Festival, together with Guernsey Arts and the generous support of Specsavers, presents a competition that could deliver your work to thousands of readers.

-Winning entries are displayed in two phases: 21 bus poems will be chosen, and the top 9 of these will take part in a second, larger exhibition, first at Guernsey Airport, then all over the island.
+Winning entries are displayed in two phases: 21 bus poems will be chosen, and the top 9 of these will take part in a second, larger exhibition, first at Guernsey Airport and then all over the island.

 Poetry winners’ reading at the Guernsey Literary Festival

-The festival offers a varied and energetic celebration of literature with something for everyone – from working writers to families looking for a fun day out.
-For more information on events in 2024 visit guernseyliteraryfestival.com.
+The festival offers a varied and energetic celebration of literature with something for everyone – from aspiring writers to families looking for a fun day out.
+For more information on events in 2025 visit guernseyliteraryfestival.com.

 Categories & prizes